kitrath/five-day-forecast/README.md

 # Five Day Forecast

 ## Description
 *Five Day Forecast* displays weather forecast data for a city of the user's choice.
 It stores previous searches in local storage so forecasts persist between closing the browser and refreshing the page.
-Previous results can be accessed by clicking buttons that automaticall populate for each city after a user's search.
+Previous results can be accessed by clicking buttons that automatically populate for each city after a user's search.
 The app utilizes the [OpenWeatherMap API](https://openweathermap.org/api) for data, and the [Bootstrap](https://getbootstrap.com/) UI library for styles and structure.

 **Visit the application here**: [https://kitrath.github.io/five-day-forecast/](https://kitrath.github.io/five-day-forecast/)